-The 360-degree customer view is the Holy Grail of B2C marketers, often sought but frequently unattainable.
-Companies that aspire to the Customer 360 view seek to aggregate and unify customer interaction touchpoints -- from online transactions and social media and forums to physical touches to third-party interactions to customer suport and service -- to better meet demand and personalize the customer experience.
+The 360-degree customer view is the Holy Grail of B2C marketers: often sought but frequently unattainable.
+Companies that aspire to the Customer 360 view seek to aggregate and unify customer interaction touchpoints -- from online transactions, social media, forums, and physical touches to third-party interactions, customer support, and service -- to better understand the customer journey, meet demand, and personalize the customer experience.

 Snowflake and Customer 360

 The number of tools deployed in the average Martech stack has exploded from just a few to more than 90 SaaS applications.
 Marketers have struggled to consolidate these disparate data sources to both quickly react to customer behavior and also to report internally on performance.